GimelStudio/GimelStudio/README.md

 We are working towards an MVP which will showcase much of the core goals and features listed on the website.

-The initial UI is now mostly laid out according to the WIP UI mockup and the core nodegraph rendering is just functional (it “just works”) at the moment.
+The initial UI is now mostly laid out according to the WIP UI mockup, the core nodegraph rendering is functional (it “just works” at the moment) and there are some other nice additions and features.
 There is much more to do… and we could really use help to speed progress along. ;)

 ![gs-wip-demo](https://user-images.githubusercontent.com/60711001/136237852-e4a83033-e26c-4ea5-be16-f01cf2936cf7.gif)
 *The current status of the next generation of Gimel Studio as of 10/5/2021*